Get the Perfect Rise on Your Bread with a Banneton Bread Proofing Basket - Abioto Baking

 Perfect Your Homemade Bread with a Banneton Bread Proofing Basket

 You know, making bread at home is becoming a legitimate side hustle for many people these days.
 If you want your breads to look and feel as if freshly emerged from a bakery, there's one easy piece of equipment that can make a huge difference: the banneton bread proofing basket.
 This isn't some weird kitchen gizmo; this is a basket for bread rising that allows your dough the ideal room to get to work, developing up and achieving that exact texture just right when it goes into final proof.
-Whether sourdough, rye, or any rustic artisan bread is your thing, a good bread proofing basket in your arsenal is an absolute win.
+Whether sourdough, rye, or any rustic artisan bread is your thing, a good bread rising basket in your arsenal is an absolute win.

 What Exactly is a Banneton Bread Proofing Basket?